Frequently Asked Questions for 6-12 Grade Students

 Some students have begun using the guided notes that are embedded in the units.
 These are very helpful on tests and quizzes.
-A student can print out the PDF, or use Kami to fill in the notes.
+A student can print out the PDF, or use Kami to fill in the notes, or order them from the Options office–we will print them and you can pick them up.
 If using Kami, the student will need to download the notes, save them to their Google Drive, then open them in Google Drive and choose “Open with” at the top, and select Kami.
 They can then select the text box tool and write in the notes, without printing them out.
 Students can then use the notes on quizzes and tests.
 An instructional video link is here: Student Data and Guided Notes Training Video

 CONCEPT COACHING (On Demand Tutoring):